ErickNavarroD/RAMEN/README.md

 ## Acknowledgments

-I want to thank Dr. Keegan Korthauer and Dr. Michael S. Kobor for their supervision, feedback and support throughout the development of this package.
-Also, I want to thank the members of the Kobor and Korthauer lab for their comments and discussion.
+This package was developed by Erick I. Navarro-Delgado under the supervision of Dr. Keegan Korthauer and Dr. Michael S. Kobor.
+We want to thank the members of the Kobor and Korthauer lab for their feeback during the development of RAMEN.
+Additionally, we want to thank Carlos Cortés-Quiñones and Dorothy Lin for helping create the package logo.

-The RAMEN package logo was created by Carlos Cortés-Quiñones and Dorothy Lin.
-Carlos created the draw, and Dorothy refined the logo and did the lettering.
+Erick conceptualized the logo, Carlos drew it, and Dorothy refined it and finished the lettering.

 ## Funding